HIGHLIGHTS

 Suzuki Access 125 Price in Nepal and Availability

-The Suzuki Access 125 price in Nepal has not yet been revealed.
-However, it is confirmed to arrive in two variants, Standard Edition as the base variant and Special Edition as the top variant, which should be priced around Rs.
-2.75 Lakhs and Rs.
-3.05 Lakhs.
+The Suzuki Access 125 is available in the Standard Edition as the base variant and the Special Edition as the top variant.
+As for prices, they cost Rs.
+2,79,900 and Rs.
+2,99,900, respectively.

 As for the differences between the variants, they both share the same styling, performance, and most of the features.
 However, the key differences lie in wheel type, finishing, and braking setup.